NikethBoReddy/Trace-Genomics/README.md

 Input can be either:
 * Comma seperated values in the text file - "matrix.txt"
   * Rows are seperated with new line.
-  * Uncomment the section of the code that reads from the text file.
 * Hardcoded as shown in the test file

 __Output__: The number of carrots Bunny eats before falling asleep.